remipassmoilesel/MinimalChatExtreme/README.md

 Modified to be use in Minibox, on TPLink MR3020 and OpenWRT Chaos Calmer.

+Base on the excellent project: https://github.com/adamoutler/MinimalChatExtreme Thanks a lot !

 ## Features & Operation
 1. **Easy Setup!** Deployment requires cloning this repository to a PHP server.
 1. **Easy To Use** Users are prompted for their name and